japila-books/spark-sql-internals/docs/logical-operators/LogicalRelation.md

 # LogicalRelation Leaf Logical Operator -- Representing BaseRelations in Logical Plan

-`LogicalRelation` is a link:spark-sql-LogicalPlan-LeafNode.adoc[leaf logical operator] that represents a <<relation, BaseRelation>> in a link:spark-sql-LogicalPlan.adoc[logical query plan].
+`LogicalRelation` is a spark-sql-LogicalPlan-LeafNode.md[leaf logical operator] that represents a <<relation, BaseRelation>> in a spark-sql-LogicalPlan.md[logical query plan].

 [source, scala]
 ----